Radon10043/Empirical-Study-LLM-MR/system-under-test/f_oneway/chats/prompt.md

 ## Chat 3

-Based on the above case, please identify the metamorphic relation of this system: There is a system that performs one-way ANOVA.
+Based on the above case, please identify the metamorphic relation of the `f_oneway` function from `scipy.stats`.
+The `f_oneway` function performs one-way ANOVA.
 The one-way ANOVA tests the null hypothesis that two or more groups have the same population mean.
 Its inputs are 2 groups of data, and its return value is an integer representing the p-value of the two groups of data.

 Please identify the metamorphic relations of this system as much as possible and codify them as Python code.
 Here is an example: